WICG/turtledove/FLEDGE.md

 }
 ```

-and the server must include the HTTP response header `X-fledge-bidding-signals-format-version: 2`.
+and the server must include the HTTP response header `Ad-Auction-Bidding-Signals-Format-Version: 2`.
 If the server does not include the header, the response will assumed to be an in older format, where the response is only the contents of the `keys` dictionary.

 The value of each key that an interest group has in its `trustedBiddingSignalsKeys` list will be passed from the `keys` dictionary to the interest group's generateBid() function as the `trustedBiddingSignals` parameter.
 Values missing from the JSON object will be set to null.
 If the JSON download fails, or there are no `trustedBiddingSignalsKeys` or `trustedBiddingSignalsURL` in the interest group, then the `trustedBiddingSignals` argument to generateBid() will be null.